An open API service indexing awesome lists of open source software.

 #### `mas outdated`

-`mas outdated` displays all applications installed from the Mac App Store on your Mac that have pending upgrades.
+`mas outdated` outputs all apps installed from the App Store on your Mac that

 ```console